ravudet/gardening/schedule.md

 #### first saturday of december: incorporate notes from the year into the gardening schedule for next year

+#### 12/28 buy seeds

+- green beans
+- long carrots (don't buy if you already have an unopened pack)
+- short carrots (don't buy if you already have an unopened pack)
+- broccoli (don't buy if you already have an unopened pack)

 ### seed counts
 - Radishes
 - Chives